Sotera/merlin-stack/README.md

 # merlin-stack
-The **merlin-stack** is based upon KeyW's Parrot-Stack, a portable Spark environment.
-It enables you to quickly deploy a Spark stack tailored your specific hardware or cloud resources with a minimum of DevOps experience or resources.
+The **merlin-stack** is based upon KeyW's Parrot-Stack (now Jacobs Engineering), a portable Spark environment.
+It enables you to quickly deploy a
+Spark stack tailored your specific hardware or cloud resources with a minimum of DevOps experience or resources.

 The Parrot-Stack utilizes Firmament, an application we've developed that uses json files to deploy services that comprise our stack.